Living with dogs during the Covid-19 pandemic

-- try playing hide and seek with your dog - hiding treats or toys around the house for them to find
+- Play hide and seek with your dog – hiding treats or toys around the house for them to find

-- if you have a garden you can let them out to play, run around, sniff and explore
+- If you have a garden, let them out to play, run around, sniff and explore

-- teach your dog a new trick or practise training
+- Teach your dog new tricks or practice training

 The current pandemic is a result of human to human transmission and there is no evidence of animal to human transmission.
 The alleged animal source of virus remains under investigation.